tobac-project/tobac/doc/tracking_output.rst

 Tracking output
 -------------------------

-Tracking outputs a `pandas` dataframe with additional variables in addition to the variables output by Feature Detection (see `Feature Detection Output`_).
+Tracking outputs a `pandas` dataframe with additional variables in addition to the variables output by Feature Detection (see :doc:`feature_detection_output`).
 The additional variables added by tracking, with column names listed in the `Variable Name` column, are described below with units.

 Variables that are common to all tracking files: